 Aim to create an efficient and smoothly running sales machine that frees reps from the need to check in or work in the shadow of periodic review events.
 When you do, you free up reps to concentrate on selling.

-Clearly communicated key performance indicators (KPIs) are among the best tools you can give your sales people.
+Key performance indicators (KPIs) that are communicated are among the best tools you can give your salespeople.

 Make sure sales makers know what the expectations are and what will happen when they meet them...and when they don’t.

-“…highly effective sales managers understand there is a difference between the two.
+“Highly effective sales managers understand there is a difference between the two.
 Forecasting is focused on late stage deals.
 It does little to help with future quarters.
-Pipeline is focused on the future development of sales, which ultimately impacts later forecasts.
+The pipeline is focused on the future development of sales, which ultimately impacts later forecasts.
 Most managers don’t differentiate or understand the difference between the two.
 Keep this in mind when aligning new goals.
-When coaching for performance, help some reps better understand your coaching by pointing out the respective impact on pipeline or forecasting.”
+When coaching for performance, help some reps better understand your coaching by pointing out the particular impact on pipeline or forecasting.”

 It’s good to have a standardized process for approaching, meeting and coming to closure with a prospect.
 But don’t let complexity tie reps’ hands.
 Give them room to sell naturally, individually.

 8. Make coaching a process, not an event.

 “Highly effective sales managers realize that placing a high priority on coaching will build confidence and drive production for their team better and faster than any other single practice.
 Therefore, they take advantage of every opportunity, scheduled or unscheduled, to provide feedback that will make their sales reps perform better.”